tgenaitay/DLGtechseries/README.md

 - Participants split in teams.
 They were introduced a case study (sent prior workshop).
 - They work with mentors to prepare a `project kickoff meeting`
 - They present it live (15 min each)
+- This exercise will be scored by instructors/DLG management

 ## After party 🎉